Munter/subfont/README.md

                                                                         [boolean] [default: false]
   --font-display                     Injects a font-display value into the @font-face CSS.
-             [string] [choices: "auto", "block", "swap", "fallback", "optional"] [default: "swap"] --subset-per-page                  Create a unique subset for each page.
-                                                                        [boolean] [default: false]
-  --recursive, -r                    Crawl all HTML-pages linked with relative and root relative
+             [string] [choices: "auto", "block", "swap", "fallback", "optional"] [default: "swap"] --recursive, -r                    Crawl all HTML-pages linked with relative and root relative links.
-                                     links.
 This stays inside your domain
                                                                         [boolean] [default: false]